w3c/wai-dynamic-planning/source/initiate/learn_the_basics.html.erb.md

 ---

 {:.introduction}
-The more you understand accessibility, the more effectively it can be implemented and promoted throughout your organization.
-Some ways to learn more about web accessibility include:
+The more you understand accessibility, the more effectively it can be implemented and promoted in your organization.
+If you want to deepen your own understanding of web accessibility issues in order to be a more effective advocate, here are some suggested supporting resources:

 *	Introductory articles and videos;
 *	Asking colleagues, friends, and family members with disabilities;
 *	Training appropriate for your particular role;